hamburgcodingschool/fullstack-2024-1/project.md

 ![Menu Bar](/img/menu-bar.jpg)

-### 3. World Map with Maplibre API
+### 3. World Map with Maplibre or Leaflet API

-- Research for a method to integrate the Maplibre API into a React-Component to display a world map.
+- Research for a method to integrate the Maplibre or Leaflet API into a React-Component to display a world map.
 - For each blog post, put a marker on the map at the location of the post.
 - Initially the map gets centered by the newest blog post entry.